Nextiva / Blog / Customer Experience

 • Share tips and how-to content post purchase: This shows that you care.
 If customers have any doubts, you resolve them proactively, saving you from several urgent issues later.

-• Send service alerts: Send service alerts across different channels like SMS, email, or push notifications.
+• Send service alerts: Send service alerts across different customer support channels like SMS, email, or push notifications.
 This keeps customers content that their case has been registered and prevents them from creating multiple tickets for the same issue due to a lack of communication.

 • Send a bill reminder with relevant explanations: This is crucial because if an undisclosed bill comes out of the blue, it raises a concern from the customer, who is curious about what’s going on.
 If you share bill reminders with related context, it keeps customers aware.
 Any discussion related to this can happen proactively, rather than the customer clogging the support queue later.